Hemostemix (CVE:HEM) Stock Price Down 22.9% – Time to Sell?

-Hemostemix Inc. (CVE:HEM – Get Free Report) shares were down 22.9% during trading on Friday .
+Hemostemix Inc. (CVE:HEM – Get Free Report)’s stock price fell 22.9% during mid-day trading on Thursday .
 The company traded as low as C$0.18 and last traded at C$0.19.
-Approximately 504,239 shares were traded during trading, a decline of 5% from the average daily volume of 530,580 shares.
+504,239 shares were traded during mid-day trading, a decline of 5% from the average session volume of 530,580 shares.
 The stock had previously closed at C$0.24.

 Hemostemix Inc, a clinical stage biotechnology company, develops, manufactures, and commercializes blood-derived stem cell therapies for medical conditions in Canada.
 Its lead product is ACP-01, an autologous cell therapy, which is in Phase II clinical trial for the treatment of vascular diseases, such as cardiovascular disease, peripheral arterial disease, angina pectoris, and ischemia.